chcorbi/chcorbi.github.io/_posts/2020-11-24-dirichlet_icml.md

 However, the true class of an output is obviously not available when estimating confidence on test samples.
 We propose to learn $$\textrm{KL}_{\textrm{True}}$$ by introducing an auxiliary confidence neural network, termed *KLNet*, with parameters $$\boldsymbol{\omega}$$, which outputs a confidence prediction $$\hat{c}(\boldsymbol{x}, \boldsymbol{\omega})$$.

+**Now we can justify than *KLNet* improves total uncertainty by better evaluating aleatoric uncertainty.
+Nevertheless, we have no guarantees about epistemic uncertainty.
+Plus, current KLNet training doesn't take into account OOD samples.**

 Experiments <a name="experiments"></a>